TedTuresky/TedTuresky.github.io/README.md

 add or remove lab skills - some experience with python. how do I add statistical methods - e.g., mediation, moderation, machine-learning?? - to the laboratory page.

-Also your intro: investigate how poverty affects brain development using MRI modalities.
-You can read more about the project here and in Nature.
-But that’s not all you do, that’s just one project.
-Why do you emphasize that there?
-Is there not a more general intro you could give about yourself?
-And then direct the reader to all your projects?

 # Contrast